andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 starts a video we're inevitably seconds away from a tunnel.

-As our red Toyota Corolla Cross begins its final descent to our destination the crimson steed emerges from a tunnel to a valley that draws our gaze frontward.
+As our red Toyota Corolla Cross begins its final descent to our destination the crimson steed emerges from a tunnel into a steep-walled valley that snaps our gaze frontward.

-"This must be the *Valley of the Waterfalls* I read about," Jill declares, the only one of us who has done advanced scouting of the area.
+"This must be the *Valley of the Waterfalls*," Jill declares, the only one of us who has done any advanced scouting.

-On either side of the wide valley sprawled before us torrents of water cascade from their heavenly perch.
+If it weren't the majestic torrents of water cascading from both sides of the jagged chasm stretched before us I would have thought she was talking about an entry on Reese's Witherspoon's book list.

 The final tunnel before Fl&aring;m bores 7 miles through the precambrian gneiss of the southern Scandinavian Mountains, making it the third longest